jdetar/CPT-163-27-F2015-Course-Info/assignment_1/java_assignment_1.md

 Either one of these options is valid.

-Your output will be an integer so you will need to convert each character to its **integer** to its **ascii** equivalent.
+Your output will be an integer so you will need to convert each character to its **integer** or its **ascii** equivalent.
 Please refer to your class notes for help.